 Hens will naturally lay eggs, but not necessarily one each day.
 Most chickens require about 12-14 hours of daylight each day to produce eggs, since egg laying is a hormonal response to sunlight.
 In addition, it can take about 24 hours for an egg to make it from the hen’s ovary, through her oviduct and encased in calcium, to her vent, so it can be finally laid.
 There’s really no way to speed up this process – so it’s reasonable to expect your chickens to lay eggs every 24-26 hours.
 Most hens take a day or two off each week – and that’s completely natural.

-The number of eggs per week a chicken lays depends largely on factors such as their breed, nutritional intake, and environmental conditions.
+You might also wonder “How many eggs per week does a chicken lay?”
+Truthfully, the number of eggs per week a chicken lays depends largely on factors such as their breed, nutritional intake, and environmental conditions.
 Most chickens are known to lay 5 eggs a week or at least one every other day, for about 300 eggs per year.

 Do Chickens Lay Eggs At The Same Time Every Day?